algorithmiaio/api-docs/source/includes/clients/_javascript.md

 ```

-With the Node.js client, you can call any algorithm in the marketplace.
-Start by requiring the algorithmia package & authenticating as described in the above section.
+With the NodeJS client, you can call any algorithm in the marketplace.
+Start by requiring the Algorithmia package & authenticating as described in the above section.

 There is also partial support for some Data API calls with the Node.js package.

 You can currently create and read files (strings and JSON) with the methods `putString`, `getString`, `putJson`, and `getJson`.

 For more information, check out the [nodejs client source code](https://github.com/algorithmiaio/algorithmia-nodejs).